CodeFromAnywhere/openapi-chat-completion/README.md

 # OpenAPI Chat Completion

-Turns every OpenAPI into a /chat/completions endpoint, that in itself is exposed as OpenAPI as well
+Turns every OpenAPI into a /chat/completions endpoint, that in itself is exposed as OpenAPI as well.

+This is the successor of [Agent-Openapi](https://github.com/CodeFromAnywhere/agent-openapi).
+The biggest difference is it's fully stateless!!

 ## Getting started